 Receive Compensation for Your Injuries

 You need an aggressive Miami defective tire car accident lawyer to build your case so that you can receive the maximum possible compensation.
-At Lavent Law, we will work to ensure that you receive money for your current and future medical bills, lost wages, pain and suffering, and other accident-related expenses and damages.
+At Lavent Law, P.A., we will work to ensure that you receive money for your current and future medical bills, lost wages, pain and suffering, and other accident-related expenses and damages.